 Both Stone and Taney County adhere to the state regulations regarding septic system inspections.

-However, Stone County is unique in that it is the only Missouri County that has adopted a special ordinance requiring a septic inspection (in some instances) as part of the process of obtaining a property transfer certificate.
+However, Stone County in Missouri has adopted a special ordinance requiring a septic inspection (in some instances) as part of the process of obtaining a property transfer certificate.

 No real estate transactions can be closed upon without this certificate.
 We make the process easy by handling all elements of applications, paperwork and certificates for our clients.

-- We provide all necessary services including the reports, water samples, property sketch and submitting the forms.
+- We provide all necessary services including the reports, water samples, property sketch and forms submission.

 - We perform our work thoroughly to ensure that nothing is overlooked.